goodform/valkey-json/docs/index.md

-# ReJSON - a JSON data type for Redis
+# ValkeyJSON - a JSON data type for Valkey

-ReJSON is a [Redis](https://redis.io/) module that implements [ECMA-404 The JSON Data Interchange Standard](http://json.org/) as a native data type.
-It allows storing, updating and fetching JSON values from Redis keys (documents).
+ValkeyJSON is a [Valkey](https://valkey.io/) module that implements [ECMA-404 The JSON Data Interchange Standard](http://json.org/) as a native data type.
+It allows storing, updating and fetching JSON values from Valkey keys (documents).

 Primary features: